flaviosanf/Implementation/README.md

 - ***Mathematica's notebook:*** This folder contains Mathematica notebooks presenting the analytical solutions for a static, spherically symmetric metric and the triangular configurations studied.
 - ***Python jupyter's notebooks:*** This folder contains Jupyter notebooks used to validate the Mathematica results and generate plots, as well as Python modules designed for constructing numerical solutions for a static, spherically symmetric metric.
 - ***Data:*** Files generated from the numerical solutions Module.
 These files are used to run certain Jupyter and Mathematica notebooks.

+> [!NOTE]
+> Some notebooks have a specific path for obtaining or saving the data.
+Make sure to update them accordingly.